LimboDancer-Canary/fstar/Docs/The_Multiplier_and_the_Mirror.md

 The substance/presentation split makes this precise.
 The epistemic gap, the distance between how competent the output *appears* and how competent it actually *is*, scales with the ratio of the presentation projection to the product of substance amplification and the user's capability (Eq.
 10).
 The output always looks brilliant, because **Mirror**'s presentation projection $M_p$ is broadly high.
 The output *is* brilliant only when substance amplification and the user's ***<small>FORCE</small>*** are also high.
 For a low-force user working on a novel problem where substance amplification is low, the gap between how the output looks and what it is actually worth is enormous.

 The mirror metaphor reveals why this corruption is seductive.
-Think of Narcissus, from Greek mythology.
-He stared at his reflection not because it was accurate but because it was *beautiful*.
+Narcissus stared at his reflection not because it was accurate but because it was *beautiful*.
 There is a deeper optical illusion at work: a reflection in a mirror appears to occupy space behind the glass: depth that is virtual, a property of the reflection's structure, not evidence of anything behind the surface.
 The LLM operates identically.
 When it produces a nuanced response, there appears to be *understanding* behind the text.
 But that depth is virtual.

 When the reflection looks deep, users attribute the depth to the LLM.
 An experienced engineer correctly identifies this: "the LLM gave a great answer because I asked a great question."
 An inexperienced engineer reverses the attribution: "the LLM really understands this."
 The first interpretation preserves agency.
 The second offloads it, and the offloading is the first step toward atrophy.